 Based on the comic miniseries by Mark Millar and J.G Jones, the film starred James McAvoy, our young Professor X and Angelina Jolie, The Mother of the United Nations.

 The film was a smash hit at the box office, going down well with critics and general audience members alike.
 However, even though the film proved to be something quite cool, many critics criticized the film for not following the comic a little more closely.
 Had it done so, Wanted would have been an exceptional film as opposed to just a good film.

 2. ROAD TO PERDITION

-Directed by Sam Mendes (Skyfall), starring Tom Hanks, Jude Law, Daniel Craig, Stanley Tucci and Paul Newman, Road to Perdition is classic crime thriller.
+Directed by Sam Mendes (Skyfall), starring Tom Hanks, Jude Law, Daniel Craig, Stanley Tucci and Paul Newman, Road to Perdition is a classic crime thriller.

 Road to Perdition was nominated for six Academy Awards; Best Supporting Actor (Paul Newman), Best Art Direction, Best Cinematography (Conrad L. Hall), Best Original Score (Thomas Newman), Best Sound (Scott Millan, Bob Beemer and John Pritchett), and Best Sound Editing.

-This classic film was based on a graphic novel of the same name, written by Max Allan Collins and published by Paradox Press, DC comics imprint.
+This classic film was based on a graphic novel of the same name, written by Max Allan Collins and published by Paradox Press, DC Comics imprint.

 The film hits on many themes, taking a deep look at the relationships between father and sons as well as the dealings of the mob.
 It’s a thrilling film which originates out the pages of a thrilling comic book.